Skip to main content

 Objects

 Access to object-level data is the simplest thing to control.
 By setting permissions on a particular type of object, you can prevent a group of users from creating, viewing, editing, or deleting any records of that object.
 For example, you can use object permissions to ensure that interviewers can view positions and job applications but not edit or delete them.
-You can use profiles to manage the objects that users can access and the permissions they have for each object.
-You can also use permission sets and permission set groups to extend access and permissions without modifying users' profiles.
+We recommend that you use permission sets and permission set groups to manage the objects that users can access and the permissions they have for each object.

 Fields

 You can restrict access to certain fields, even if a user has access to the object.
-For example, you can make the salary field in a position object invisible to interviewers but visible to hiring managers and recruiters.
+For example, you can make the bonus fields in a position object invisible to interviewers but visible to hiring managers and recruiters.
+You also set field permissions using permission sets and permission set groups.

 Records

-• Role hierarchies give access for users higher in the hierarchy to all records owned by users below them in the hierarchy.
-Role hierarchies don’t have to match your organization chart exactly.
-Instead, each role in the hierarchy should represent a level of data access that a user or group of users needs.
+• Role hierarchies give users higher in the hierarchy access to all records owned by users below them in the hierarchy.

 • Manual sharing allows owners of particular records to share them with other users.
 Although manual sharing isn’t automated like org-wide sharing settings, role hierarchies, or sharing rules, it can be useful in some situations, such as when a recruiter going on vacation needs to temporarily assign ownership of a job application to someone else.